dpowers86/debian-live/README.md

 # debian-live
-Builds a Debian Live ISO monthly using GitHub Actions.
+Builds a Debian 10 (Buster) Live x86-64 ISO monthly using GitHub Actions.
 Used primarily for backing up and restoring Linux and Windows based systems.